GarenCrownguard/wand/README.md

 9. move all api calls to seperate file -> API call to reducer GET_FE call
 10. After swapping/ selling/ buying recheck all the values and update them.
 11. refactor all the toasts to one file.
+12. refactor all contract interaction - allowance, swap, getdata
+13. automatically render the changes (swapping -> updating balances)

+TO DO:
+1. get the rest of data from the API
+2. Graphs

 # Template